-- geographical area.
+- for the management, market remuneration references associated to each Global Banding bracket and differentiated according to the professional category and geographical area.
 Regarding the professional cluster at senior levels, annual market references are associated on the basis of their professional category and geographical area; - incentive/reward systems linked to objective parameters that allow merit and performance to be recognised.

-5.2 Personnel segmentation
+6.2 Personnel segmentation